arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 ```

 But oh no!
 The workflow fails with the error `all outputs marked as unresolvable` when the step is disabled.
-Why is this?
-It's simple.
-The step did not run, as instructed, and therefore the output `workflow_success` cannot get the information it needs.
+This happens because the workflow instructed the step not to run, and therefore the output `workflow_success`
+cannot get the information it needs.
 See the next section for methods of handling this situation.

 #### Graceful handling of disabled steps

 When steps are disabled, they no longer emit their step output.
-To work around this, the workflow output (or a following step) must have an OR dependency on either the step's disable output or on another step that has opposite enable logic.
+To handle this, the workflow output (or a
+following step) must have an OR dependency on both the step's disable output and on another step that has
+opposite enable logic.
+An OR dependency means that the step will resolve when any of the nodes it depends on resolve, unlike the
+default AND logic that waits for all dependencies to resolve.

 Here is a visual demonstrating two steps that have opposite logic:
 ```mermaid